BOUNTY KILLER SEH HE IS ENGAGED

 QUICK REQUEST

-PEOPLE MI HEAR FROM NUFF PEOPLE A JAMAICA SEH GOOFY MEK SONG FI SHELLI A TALK UP DI TINGS SEH SHE BUN HIM….MI A SEARCH OUT YOUTUBE NOW TWO DAYS AND CANNOT FIND DI SONG…SUH MI A ASK DI PEOPLE DEM WID DI MP3 …PLEASE UPLOAD AND SEND A WAA HEAR IT BECAUSE A HEAR IS A DOCTOR MAN SHE BUN HIM WID TUH :hammer ..THANK YOU :kiss
+PEOPLE MI HEAR FROM NUFF PEOPLE A JAMAICA SEH GOOFY MEK SONG FI SHELLI A TALK UP DI TINGS SEH SHE BUN HIM….MI A SEARCH OUT YOUTUBE NOW TWO DAYS AND CANNOT FIND DI SONG…SUH MI A ASK DI PEOPLE DEM WID DI MP3 …PLEASE UPLOAD AND SEND A WAA HEAR IT BECAUSE A HEAR IS A DOCTOR MAN SHE BUN HIM WID TUH ..THANK YOU

 WHEY YUH WUDDA REALLY CALL DIS?